InnoFund-Technologies/aglet-movies/README.md

 - **Ecosystem:** Laravel has a rich ecosystem with tools like Eloquent ORM, Blade templating, and Artisan CLI, making it ideal for building scalable web applications.
 - **Community Support:** Laravel has a large and active community, ensuring access to plenty of resources and third-party packages.

-### Why TMDB API?
-- **Comprehensive Data:** The TMDB API provides extensive data about movies and TV shows, including posters, ratings, and release dates.
-- **Free Tier:** The API is free to use for non-commercial projects, making it a cost-effective choice for this assessment.

 ### Why Alpine.js?
 - **Lightweight:** Alpine.js is a minimal JavaScript framework that adds interactivity to the UI without the overhead of larger frameworks like Vue or React.
 - **Ease of Use:** Alpine.js integrates seamlessly with Laravel Blade templates, making it ideal for small, dynamic UI components like the favourites button.